mouizahmed/sshstate/README.md

 # sshstate: sync your SSH environment across machines

-sshstate keeps your managed SSH hosts, connection options, trusted host keys and credentials available on every machine you use, including headless ones.
-It is a configuration and credential manager, **not** an SSH client or a terminal:
+sshstate manages your SSH environment across macOS and Linux, including headless machines.
+It syncs hosts, connection options, trusted host keys, and credentials;
-OpenSSH still owns the connection, and `ssh`, `scp` and editor remote integrations keep working unchanged.
+stores managed copies of private keys in an encrypted vault; and asks you to review conflicting changes.
+OpenSSH still handles connections, so `ssh`, `scp`, and editor integrations work as usual.

 ```mermaid
 flowchart LR